 The difference lies in how the transfer is routed.
 Instead of shuttling the money directly from the sender account to the recipient account, TransferWise reroutes the payment in a way that circumvents bank fees.
 You’ll only pay the real mid-market exchange rate, plus a small fee.

 It has saved me tons of money in bank fees, and made my life that much easier.
+We talk a lot more about Transferwise here.

 Best Budget is an an expense tracking tool, and is probably one of the apps I use most.
 I like it because you can keep track of both your income and expenses in one place.